cameronmathis/SpringInitializrTemplate/README.md

-# React App Template
+# Spring Initializr Template

-This is a React App Template Repository.
+This is a Spring Initializr Template Repository.

 ## Table of contents